Why Can't We Afford to Buy Our Food and Pay Rent?

 As we now know, that never happened, the market crashed in a big way.
 People could not repay their margins; they lost jobs if they had any; they lost homes and became homeless.
 In those days, losing your home did not necessarily mean you could not pay your mortgage.

 The current “American Dream” of every family owning their own single-family home was not common then.
 Losing your home meant you could not afford to pay rent.
 They could not afford even food—hence the historic photos we often see of long lines of people, including entire families, standing in line at soup kitchens.

 This era pre-dated the concept of government assistance programs such as unemployment benefits, welfare or food stamps.
 (I simply offer that information as a fact of the times; it is not my intention to discuss the relative merit or lack thereof with such programs.)

 The main difference being--the politics and politicians.
 Back in the first depression, there was created the WPA, or Works Progress Administration.
 This was a government-funded make-work program.
 It was not welfare, it was necessary work in building and repairing infrastructure, of which the San Francisco-Oakland Bay Bridge is a prime example.

 The building of that bridge took over six percent of the entire steel production of this country, put people back to work, and lifted us, almost single-handedly, out of that depression.

 Politicians have always had their own agendas, but things have gotten radically worse over the decades.
 A revolution is in order--at the polling place!
-Let's vote out all the incumbents, and start over with a fresh congress.
+This is the only measure to save a livable future for our children and grandchildren.